filecoin-saturn/L1-node/README.md

 ### Building

-Build the docker image with `./scripts/build.sh`
+Build the docker image with `./gateway build`

 ### Running

-Build the docker image with `./scripts/run.sh`
+Build the docker image with `./gateway run`

 ## Files